 This can be compared to a bowling ball on a stick.
 Keeping it exactly straightforward is easy enough.
 But, as soon as you tilt the ball forward a little, the load is immediately felt — it becomes much more difficult to keep it.
 And with the head: our body has to include in the work much more muscle than with its correct position.

 Wrong hand position while running

 We can hold them either too high or too close to the body.
-Usually, this happens when we start to get tired so the shoulders rise up, excessive tension appears in them.
+Usually, this happens when we start to get tired so the shoulders rise, excessive tension appears in them.
 In addition to this, some people begin to swing their arms too much from side to side, and some, on the contrary, keep them too tense and motionless.

 Chiropractor Nick Studholme advises not to wave the arms too much.
 They should move along the correct path: the fist is at the level of your thigh and then rises to the level of the elbow of the second bent arm.